 employee compensation costs by 35 percent in the third quarter

 as bond-trading revenue plunged, an unusual step that signals

 the investment bank's concern about performance for the rest of

 Revenue from trading fixed-income, currency and commodity

 products for clients, one of the bank's biggest businesses,

 tumbled 47 percent in the quarter, excluding an accounting

-adjustment, Goldman said on Thursday.
-That was a much sharper
+adjustment, Goldman reported on Thursday.
+That was a much

 "Goldman showed that they are also mortal," said Michael